LENT: What is Lent? LINK to overview and links to resources.

 The Catholic Church in the United States is an immigrant Church with a long history of embracing diverse newcomers and providing assistance and pastoral care to immigrants, migrants, refugees, and people on the move.
 Our Church has responded to Christ’s call for us to “welcome the stranger among us,” for in this encounter with the immigrant, the migrant, and the refugee in our midst, we encounter Christ.

 A rich body of Church teaching, including Papal encyclicals, Bishops’ statements and pastoral letters, has consistently reinforced our moral obligation to treat the stranger as we would treat Christ himself.
-Use the following links to sections of the United States Conference of Catholic Bishops' (USCCB) website that contain further links to the many resources available to better understand the issues, how you can help, and guidance on how we as the Catholic faithful can find new and meaningful ways to welcome our immigrant sisters and brothers into our parishes, schools and communities:
+Use the following links to sections of the United States Conference of Catholic Bishops' (USCCB) website to learn more:

 It is said that a healthy church is a growing church.
 We have seen and experienced that growth in our Collaborative Parishes at both St. Thomas More and Sacred Heart with the development of the Children’s Choirs who assist us in singing the 9:00 and 10:15 family masses each week.
 We are so grateful for their uplifting singing and faithful service.